illusion0001/orbisunjailed/apollo-save-tool.md

  * Navigate to USB saves and copy to HDD.
  * Open your game, done.

+#### Managing encrypted saves
+ * Encrypted saves are saves made from retail/unjailbroken PS4s made via Account Data Management feature.
+Note, that the saves must be from 9.00 or lower.
+ * On a USB drive formatted as exFAT, put the saves in the following structure : **/PS4/SAVEDATA/account-id/** *(account-id will be a section of numbers and letters, ex: 1gc30977hke0c76)
+ * Back to the PS4, open the game the save was made for, and make a brand new save. **Minimize the game and keep the game running!**.
+ * Open Apollo Save Tool.
+ * Navigate to USB Saves.
+Select the save.
+ * Select copy to HDD.
+Select yes to resign it.
+ * Check to see if the save is present in HDD Saves.
+ * Done.

 #### Online saves
  * These kind of saves usually come from Save Wizard. **Note that Save Wizard is not needed.**
  * Saves can be found <a href="https://www.savegamefiles.com/category/ps4-savegame/"> here </a>.